dinopascale/dp-data-structure/README.md

 - Typescript: because I love it :heart: !
 - Rollup: Testing for the first time instead of Webpack.
 Pretty nice so far :thumbsup:
 - Jest: just to change from jasmine that I use at work :flamingo:
+- RomeJS: a toolchain for FrontEnd, right now used only for linting :it: